seL4/docs/Getting_started.md

-It's introductory – after you've followed these steps, you'll be at the crest point where you can confidently begin reading the seL4 API kernel manual with a '''functional''' copy of the kernel on your own machine.
+It's introductory – after you've followed these steps, you'll be at the crest point where you can confidently begin reading the seL4 API kernel manual with a **functional** copy of the kernel on your own machine.
 From that point, the guidance for what you should do with the functional source copy that you have will come from your own intuition, interest and hopefully, inspiration that seL4 gives you.